joejag/the_good_the_bad_the_openplan/talk/words/part1.md

 * They used lower than standard occupancy levels too, to deal with the noise problem
 * Rather than walls, plastic plants and dividers were used.
 It was open plan, but not as we knew it.
 Another novel introduction was carpet.

+## Buro map

+* Not random.
+"The layout was based upon an intensive study of patterns of communication - between different parts of the organisation, different individuals," Duffy.
 * Desks were arranged according to roles and functions, so it wasn't “one size fits all”
 * For the first time a break room was introduced.
 This replaced a coffee cart called "The Crystal Palace" which circulated at specific hours

+## Buro SAS

 * Hugely succesful in Northern Europe as they didn't involve walls and it was easy to scale staff numbers up or down
-* Not random.
-"The layout was based upon an intensive study of patterns of communication - between different parts of the organisation, different individuals," Duffy.

 > All that was left, was to convince the americans on the idea.